Robertfarb/whiteboarding-curriculum/projects/js-project/gh-pages-custom-domain.md

 ![cname](./gh-pages-images/CNAME-in-repo.png)

-+ Push to master or gh-pages branch (whichever is connected to the site)
++ Add, commit and push to master or gh-pages branch (whichever is connected to the site)

 ### Done!

 + In ~20 minutes, your site can be seen at your new domain.

-+ In the mean time, your site should be able to be seen at https://{github_username}.github.io/{repo_name}
++ In the mean time, your site should be able to be viewed at https://{github_username}.github.io/{repo_name}